Daniel-Elston/Daniel-Elston/README.md

 ---

-<sub>I am an aspiring Data Scientist providing strategic business solutions.
+<sub>I am open to Data Science roles providing strategic business solutions for companies.
 Further to this, I am open to Data Engineering and Machine Learning roles.
 Not only do I have the neccessary skills, but these roles provide the knowledge to make me a well rounded data specialist.
 I am interested in the natural sciences.
 So beyond the business sector, I would happily apply my Data Science skills in a research based, or scientific role such as pharmaseuticals or medicine.</sub>

 ---